 Cast of Characters:

-The Doctor (Tom Baker) – The Doctor is no stranger to fields of war, or even zombie-like beings, but even he is caught off guard by the fields of war full of zombies… though the Sontaran company may be worse…
+The Doctor (Tom Baker) – The Doctor is no stranger to war-zones, or even zombie-like beings, but even he is caught off guard by a war-zone full of zombies… though the Sontaran company may be worse…

-Romana (Lalla Ward) – Romana continues to try and keep her cool around all situations, and even tries to help the war-mongering Sontaran injured, but it may be too little too late…
+Romana (Lalla Ward) – Romana continues to try and keep her cool around all situations, and even tries to help the war-mongering Sontaran’s injured soldiers, but it might be too little too late…

 K9 (John Leeson) – The Doctor’s robot dog companion, K9’s analysis may be of no use during this confusing battlefield, but at least it can still stun a few things… a few…